 - Travel support needed for successful completion of the proposed project, and dissemination of results.

 - Capital expenditures including equipment purchases, renovations, and library acquisitions.
 Equipment requests must be part of a specific research project.
-Cost sharing at 50% is required for equipment that has a lifetime beyond that of the project.
+Cost sharing at 50% is required for equipment priced at $10,000 or more that has a lifetime beyond that of the project.

 - Materials and supplies.